isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 	};

 	vector<Date> vd1(1000);	// default Date needed here
-	vector<Date> vd2(1000,Date{Month::october,7,1885});	// alternative
+	vector<Date> vd2(1000, Date{Month::october, 7, 1885});	// alternative

 There is no "natural" default date (the big bang is too far back in time to be useful for most people), so this example is non-trivial.
-`{0,0,0}` is not a valid date in most calendar systems, so choosing that would be introducing something like floating-point's NaN.
+`{0, 0, 0}` is not a valid date in most calendar systems, so choosing that would be introducing something like floating-point's NaN.
 However, most realistic `Date` classes has a "first date" (e.g. January 1, 1970 is popular), so making that the default is usually trivial.

 **Enforcement**: